Pages section

 status: listed

-templates: article
+templates: product

 Section shortcuts

 For simple sections that are only used once per blueprint, you can use shortcuts.
-In its most basic form, a pages
+In its most basic form, a pages section consists of the section type as name, and true as its value.

 sections: